rothej/jh_facial_recog_lock/README.md

 ## Server and Client Software Setup <a name="server-setup"></a>

-Follow [this](https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview) guide to set up Ubunhtu on the SD card for the raspberry pi.
+Follow [this](https://ubuntu.com/tutorials/how-to-install-ubuntu-desktop-on-raspberry-pi-4#1-overview) guide to set up Ubuntu on the SD card for the raspberry pi.
 Once complete, do the following:

 - Modify `/etc/ssh/sshd_config` to allow PasswordAuthentication (uncomment PasswordAuthentication and set to yes).
 - Run `systemctl restart ssh` to restart the ssh service.